 From The Director:

 The Department of Parks and Recreation continues to have “customer service” as a top priority for all interactions with the program participants and volunteers.
 I want to thank our loyal and dedicated employees who continue to excel and meet the challenges associated with providing quality programming and service.
-Additionally, we want to acknowledge the continued leadership of City-Parish President L. J. “Joey” Durel, CAO Dee Stanley, and the Recreation Advisory Commission.
-With their guidance, the department continued to enhance the quality of life for the citizens of Lafayette Parish.
+Additionally, we want to acknowledge the continued leadership of Mayor-President Joel Robideaux, CAO Lowell Duhon, and the Recreation Advisory Commission.
+With their guidance, the department continues to enhance the quality of life for the citizens of Lafayette Parish.
 And, finally, the members of the Lafayette City-Parish Council approved the funding which enabled the department to complete projects and implement new programs.

 As in the past, we want to express our sincere appreciation to all of the individuals who continue to volunteer and positively impact our success in Parks and Recreation.
 It is my honor to direct the efforts of the staff and I look forward to continued, productive relations.